Trudeau and Guilbeault must counter lies about 'Orwellian media control'

 That is a pity.

-In fact, it is a kind of political and policy malpractice, because the panel's recommendations are, overall, a balanced, reasonable and long overdue response to the real-life situation of our rapidly changing media environment.
+Indeed, it is a kind of political and policy malpractice, because the panel's recommendations are, overall, a balanced, reasonable and long overdue response to the real-life situation of our rapidly changing media environment.

 Broadcasting entails public responsibilities